How and Why Do Cats Purr?

 Not all purrs are the same

-Cat lovers will recognise that there are several kinds of “happy” purr.
+Cat lovers will recognize that there are several kinds of “happy” purr.
 The purr of Mr Whiskers settling down to snooze is different to the one when he is asking for food.
 Much as most kitty owners can decipher their cats’ meows, you can come to understand different purrs too.
 A solicitation purr, when your furry friend wants something, is usually higher pitched and more frequent than a relaxed purr.
-Dr Karen McComb, a specialist in mammal vocalisation at the UK’s University in Sussex, noticed this purr from her furry friend and decided to investigate.
+Dr Karen McComb, a specialist in mammal vocalization at the UK’s University in Sussex, noticed this purr from her furry friend and decided to investigate.
 She recorded different cat purrs and tested human responses to them.
 Dr McComb found that the solicitation purr was less pleasing and more urgent to the human ear.
-On investigating further she found that the frequency of this kind of purr was similar to a baby’s cry and so elicits a caring, nurturing response in humans.
-No wonder cats are so good at getting us to feed them in the morning.
+On investigating further, she found that the frequency of this kind of purr was similar to a baby’s cry and so elicits a caring, nurturing response in humans.
+No wonder cats are so good at getting us to feed them in the morning!Purring is just one way our kitties can express pleasure or happiness

 What if my cat doesn’t purr?